SanjhayK/Insurance-Cost-Prediction/README.md

 # Insurance Cost Prediction Using Machine Learning

 This project predicts individual medical insurance charges based on features like age, BMI, region, and smoking status.
-It uses regression models including:
+To do so, it uses the following regression models:

 - Linear Regression
 - Ridge Regression